prapraveen/Application-Team-Challenge/README.md

 # Internship Coding Challenge, Application Team
-## Background: The Application Team and Your Role
+## Background

 The Application team is responsible for the full-stack development of Intus Care's core product offerings.
 This team is tasked with building and maintaining user interfaces, developing robust APIs, integrating with databases, managing server-side logic, and more.
-Developers on the Application team, as a result, are interdisciplinary by nature and work across a variety of tasks, encompassing both frontend and backend development.
+Developers on the Application team are, as a result, interdisciplinary by nature and work across a variety of tasks, encompassing both frontend and backend development.

 As an intern, you will be integrated into the Application team as a full-fledged developer, no different from any other engineer on the team.
 You will be engaged in the team's sprints following the Agile framework, carry a balance of work similar to other developers, and participate in refinement and technical planning meetings, among other responsibilities.

-The Application team's current focus is on developing CareHub, a flagship new EHR for PACE programs.
+The Application team's current focus is on developing CareHub, a flagship workflow tool for PACE programs.
 The tech stack used consists of `TypeScript`, `React`, `Next.js`, `Material-UI`, and `MongoDB`.
-Familiarity with `Zod`, `Zustand`, `Playwright`, and `tRPC` APIs may be helpful as well.
+Familiarity with `tRPC` APIs, `Zod`, `Zustand`, and `Playwright` may be helpful as well.

 ## Challenge Specification: Basic Participant List Feature
 ### User Story: